Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Persuasive Debunking Evaluation

 \subsection{Post-exposure Comparison}

-To assess whether prior exposure to ED2D explanations facilitates independent misinformation detection, we implement a post-test under the \textbf{RQ2} condition.
-After completing the main task, participants from the Control, ED2D, and Snopes groups evaluate a new set of 10 unseen claims (5 true, 5 false) without any accompanying explanations, relying solely on the claim text to make veracity judgments.
+To evaluate whether exposure to ED2D explanations improves participants’ ability to independently detect misinformation, we conduct a post-test within the \textbf{RQ2} condition.
+After completing the main task, participants from the Control, ED2D, and Snopes groups assess a new set of ten claims (five true and five false) without any explanatory material, basing their veracity judgments solely on the claim text.

-As shown in Table~\ref{tab:posttest-accuracy}, all groups exhibit improved post-test accuracy relative to baseline performance in the original Control condition.
-Notably, participants previously exposed to ED2D explanations demonstrate significant gains, particularly in identifying false claims, suggesting that engagement with evidence-based AI explanations may strengthen transferable reasoning ability.
-Participants in the Snopes condition achieve the highest post-test accuracy overall, underscoring the enduring advantage of expert-authored fact-checks in fostering epistemic vigilance and promoting effective misinformation detection strategies.
-These results highlight the potential of MAD debunking to support users’ evaluation of online information.
+As shown in Table~\ref{tab:posttest-accuracy}, all groups exhibit higher post-test accuracy compared with baseline performance in the original Control condition.
+Participants previously exposed to ED2D explanations show substantial improvements, especially in detecting false claims, indicating that engagement with evidence-based AI explanations can enhance transferable reasoning skills.
+Participants in the Snopes condition attain the highest overall accuracy, reaffirming the lasting benefit of expert fact-checks in promoting epistemic vigilance and effective misinformation detection.
+Taken together, these findings suggest that MAD-style debunking can strengthen users’ ability to evaluate online information even in the absence of explicit explanatory support.